splace/angle/README.md

-# angle
+# Angle

-this is an attempt at a general nice-n-clean (hiding the solution-space) way of using angles, or, 'typed' angles.
+this is an attempt at a general nice-n-clean (hiding the solution-space) way of using angles. a 'typed' angle.

 could be compared with std. lib.
 Time/Duration.